-Avoiding Reputational Harm and Financial Loss with ERM
+Avoiding Reputational Harm and Financial Loss with Enterprise Risk Management

 What happens when your company’s reputation is damaged?
 In the event of scandal or costly litigation, there’s financial loss, harm to employees and customers, and your brand suffers.